Growing the entrepreneur’s emotional intelligence… Conscious business? Explained!

 I belonged to TEC (now Vistage) — 12-15 company CEOs meet once a month, learn something profound from an expert, have lunch, then spend the afternoon solving each others’ problems.

-I could turn every session into a Jian software product!
+I could turn every session into a Business Power Tools software product!

 Believe me, I would never have undertaken to write this book if there wasn’t something more to say.